Tiendil/tiendil-org-content/content/posts/2024-02-24-making-a-fictional-universe-quantity-survey-processing/en.md

 You can see the groups in the samples `* Players: <type>`.
 There are interesting differences.
 For example:

 - `Core` players prefer the urban legends genre significantly more than `Hard` players, who in turn favor documentaries, conspiracy theories, and noir more.
-- There are more `Hard` players among the youth, and, with age, strategy lovers "calm down" a bit.
+- There are more `Hard` players among the youth, and, with age, strategy fans "calm down" a bit.
 But, most likely, they just can't spend the same amount of time on games because of work and family.
 - `Hard` players believe that several channels of information distribution are literally mandatory for the news agency. `Core` players consider this an important element, but not essential.
 The same situation with the realism of journalism.
 - `Core` players prefer to manage a small agency, `Hard` players — to build a bureaucratic empire.

-## General trends
+## General thoughts

-Удалось попасть в любителей стратегий на PC, что хорошо.
+I managed to target PC strategy fans, which is good.

-Моя гипотеза о разнице между разработчиками игр и игроками не подтвердилась. Существенных отличий между группами не обнаружил.
+My hypothesis about the difference between game developers and players was not confirmed.
+There are no significant differences between the groups.

-Существенных отличий между любителями разных жанров стратегий не обнаружил.
+I don't see significant differences between fans of different genres of strategies.

-Неожиданно для меня, стратеги сильно позитивно относятся к ролевым элементам.
+Unexpectedly for me, strategy fans are very positive about role-playing elements.

 <!-- more -->

----8<--- "./translations_ru.html"
+---8<--- "./translations_en.html"
 ---8<--- "./initial_js.html"

-## Основные характеристики респондентов
+## Main characteristics of the respondents

-Первая секция анкеты.
+The first section of the survey.

-### Пол
+### Gender

 ```
 Gender